Step 1: Get in touch with us

 - Which card type you intend to use (physical cards, virtual cards, or both).

-Step 2: Decide on your implementation
+Step 2: Design your implementation

-The account structure in your balance platform
+The account structure in your platform

 Decide on who your account holders will be and how you want to group together balance accounts and payment instruments (cards).
 For more information, refer to example account structures.

 The account structure determines the onboarding and verification processes, and the flow of funds.

 The card type

 Decide on the type of card that you want to issue: virtual cards, physical cards, or both.
 Virtual cards have no physical form, and can only be used online.
 Physical cards are cards that are printed and shipped to the cardholder.